 As Bronwyn Fullerton commented in her review of REFUGE for the SMH Sydney Arts Guide: “For decades, the Kinetic Energy Theatre Company has been unerringly committed to championing the woes of the underdog, – the confused, accused and misused.
 None so more than their current production, REFUGE.
 Founding directors of Kinetic Energy, Graham Jones and Jepke Goudsmit, have woven five storylines together into a very entertaining tapestry with a superb and passionate young cast, along with dedicated student volunteers.
 The direction and choreography are very tight, the opening and closing Samba percussion is invigorating and powerful.
 We experience real stories of ethnic minorities who are stateless, caught in endless red tape, trapped by discrimination and tragically kept in limbo indefinitely.
 We see their lives spiraling into an inescapable vortex.”

 Since 2017, an entirely new chapter has started: the company has been in transition.
 Graham Jones had soldiered on since he first contracted arthritis in 2001.
 However, the illness gradually escalated.
 Now was the time for Graham and Jepke to retire from their active theatre making and shift to archiving, documenting, writing and reflecting.
-While the company has continued to support and organise a sprinkling of music, poetry and experimental events at St Luke’s, and will continue to do so on this modest scale, the future will tell what shape and form the company will morph into for a next generation.
+While the company has continued to support and organise a sprinkling of music, poetry and experimental events at St Luke’s, and will continue to do so on this modest scale, the future will tell what shape and form the company will morph into for the next generation.